Nkemjikanma/voting-system/README.md

 ![Voter's Page](screenShot.png)

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract and some calls to the deployed contract that is displayed using React.
+This project is a simple Voting System.
+It comes with a simple contract, and basic interactions to the contract.
+It was built using React, Hardhat, SASS.

 ## 🛠 Installation and Setup